It was probably somewhere around child No. 3 that I stopped caring. Jeans and pullover tops turned into my comfy daily uniform.

 10. Host a clothing swap

-Finally, the ultimate way to dress for less is to pay nothing.
+Finally, paying nothing is the ultimate way to dress for less.
 If you have a group of friends with similar taste and sizing, organize a clothing swap.
-These events can be as simple as inviting two or three friends over for coffee and asking them to bring a few clothes, or as involved as collecting clothes in advance and turning your home into a virtual store for a couple dozen friends and acquaintances to “shop.”
+These events can be as simple as inviting two or three friends over for coffee and asking them to bring a few clothes.
+Or, they can be as involved as collecting clothes in advance and turning your home into a virtual store for a couple dozen friends and acquaintances to “shop.”

 Oprah Magazine provides more details on how to set up a successful clothing swap.